 Transfer to Yangon City

-There are many drivers ( not official taxi driver) standing outside the airport looking for customers.
-A Burmese guy came to us and offer to drive us to our hotel in city.
+There are many drivers ( not an official taxi driver) standing outside the airport looking for customers.
+A Burmese guy came to us and offer to drive us to our hotel in the city.
 We agreed at the price he asked for.
-Usually cost USD 8.00- 15.00 to go to Yangon city area.
+Usually, cost USD 8.00- 15.00 to go to Yangon city area.

-The Burmese driver offer great service as he also helped to push my luggage to his car.
+The Burmese driver offers great service as he also helped to push my luggage to his car.

 Private Car Service, Not Taxi

 It is a private car as you can see.
-He also offer us some bottle drinks.
-The Burmese driver is a friendly guy who speak fluent English.
+He also offers us some bottled drinks.
+The Burmese driver is a friendly guy who speaks fluent English.
 He showed us his business card and ask if we have plans for the next few days in Yangon.
-He owns a travel company and offer private tour services to bring tourists around.
+He owns a travel company and offers private tour services to bring tourists around.
 We didn’t use his service for the next few days in Yangon and Bago because we have already done our online booking with Klook.

 No far from the airport, we see people selling snacks and flowers when cars stopped at the traffic lights.

 It is just about half an hour drive without traffic from Yangon city to the International Airport.
 To be safe, better add in more allowance time in case of traffic jam.
 An hour is more than enough.
 Departure hall of Yangon International is really pleasant.
 The lounges are clean and spacious.
-Line at the check in counter moves very fast and staffs work efficiently.
+The line at the check-in counter moves very fast and staffs work efficiently.

 Big screen promoting places to visit in Myanmar at the departure hall.